hapy-lang/hapy/README.md

 ## Noticed something wrong with Hapy or have a suggestion?

-Please feel free to [email us](core-team.435caa94544f383ce9a89fab69dafa5b.show-sender@streams.zulipchat.com) or create an issue on the [github](https://github.com/hapy-lang/hapy/issues/new)
+SEND A PR MY BROTHA/SISTA or create an issue on the [github](https://github.com/hapy-lang/hapy/issues/new)

 ## Other projects